Safety

 • Never drink water from rivers or lakes and don't splash it onto your face to cool down.

-• Wash and thoroughly dry any wet clothing before wearing it again.
+• If you do get wet, try to wash or shower promptly.
+Also remember to wash and thoroughly dry any wet clothing before wearing it again.

 • Keep away from water which is discoloured or where you see foam, scum or algae as it may be toxic.